AfterShip/phone/README.md

 * 0.0.6	Added France mobile prefix `7`, updated USA, Canada area code.
 * 0.0.5	Performance tuning, updated Iceland mobile format to 7 digits only.
 * 0.0.4	Added US, CA area code to make it more accurate.

+## TO DO in version 2.0
+- Support detect both land line and mobile
+- Support more lookup other than ISO3166-alpha2, alpha3, may also support mobile country code (MCC)

 ## License